 - Traveling at excess speed makes it difficult to stop in enough time to prevent a collision.

 - Speeding increases the chances of losing control of the vehicle, especially around curves and when roads are slick from ice, rain, snow or sleet.

 - Speeding increases the likelihood of severe injury in a collision.

 Alcohol and Speeding

-Alcohol is also frequently involved in speeding-related car accidents.
+Alcohol is also frequently a factor in speeding-related car accidents.
 In 2012, 42 percent of fatal crashes involved speeding drivers with blood alcohol concentrations of .08g/dL (the legal limit in Illinois).
-Alcohol impairs judgment, which can and does lead people to drive well over the speed limit.
+Alcohol impairs judgment which can and does lead people to drive well over the speed limit.

 While driving five or 10 miles over the speed limit may not significantly increase a person’s risk of collision, depending on the circumstances (e.g. driving on a rural highway with few cars), excessive speeding is never a good idea.
 What constitutes excessive speeding?

 While speed laws vary from one state to another, generally speaking, the faster a person drives over the speed limit, the higher the likely penalties.
 Some states treat excessive speeding as reckless driving—a separate offense that could result in significant penalties.

 Almost without exception, driving 100 miles per hour or more is considered excessive and will result in fines, points on a person’s driver’s license (between 2 and 4, depending on the state), mandatory driver’s education and possibly the license suspension and/or jail time.

 If You’ve Been Involved in a Speeding Car Accident